-2. Appointment of an executor.
+- Appointment of an executor.
 If you haven’t named an executor, the court will appoint one to oversee the estate’s liquidation and distribution.
-To read more about selecting an executor and the role of personal representatives, click here.

 Because probate is time-consuming, potentially expensive and public, avoiding probate is a common estate planning goal.
 A living trust (also referred to as a revocable trust, declaration of trust or inter vivos trust) acts as a will substitute, providing instructions for the management of your assets on your death and, if funded, during your life.
 You will still also need to have a short will, often referred to as a “pour over” will.